Cervical Disc Herniation

 Expulsion of nucleus pulpous

-And other similar changes that affect the integrity of nerves that leave through these foramina leading to symptomatic nerve damage.
+And other similar alterations that impact the integrity of nerves passing through these foramina, potentially to noticeable nerve complications.

-Following risk factors increase the risk of pre-mature degenerative disc changes leading to cervical herniation.
+Certain factors can increase the likelihood of early degenerative changes in the discs, which may contribute to cervical herniation.

 Smoking